-I had decided to bind Grandpa’s medal into his chair.
+I had decided to bind Grandad’s medal into his chair.
 I was going to sink it into the wooden back of the chair, but decided it would look nice sewn into the cushion in the seat.
-I was thinking of hiring an upholsterer, but decided it would be a nice project for Amy’s grandfather and I to work on together.
+I was thinking of hiring an upholsterer, but decided it would be a nice project for Amy’s grandfather and me to work on together.

 Underneath the leather, within the cushion, we found a note, and a small sealed bag of ashes.
 He looked at me, his eyes saying it is my note to read, and so I did.

-These stories must be told, because however troubling they may be, they speak a silent wisdom of strength, as well as forgiveness, through the loud voice of fear.
-If these words are read by someone who does not know me, it is my dying wish that you search out a member of my family, starting from Estelle Reese, my son Thomas Reese, or any person down that line.
+Troubling as this tale may be, they speak a silent wisdom of strength and forgiveness, through the loud voice of fear.
+If these words are read by someone who does not know me, it is my dying wish that they search out a member of my family, be it Estelle Reese, my son Thomas Reese, or any person down that line.

 I am Private Thomas Reese Senior.
 I was born February 14th, 1890.
 My mother and father will remain nameless, as it is not my wish to soil their name with the acts of complete hatred I endured as a child.

-There was much anger in my place of residence growing up.
+There was considerable anger in my place of residence growing up.
 Any comment I would make became an ordeal I would put no human through.
-I was made to stay quiet at all times, for my father lived a life that I was not allowed to speak with to anyone, and as long as I wasn’t speaking, his secret was safe.
+I was made to stay quiet at all times, as my father lived a life that I was not allowed to speak of to anyone.
+So long as I wasn’t speaking, his secret was safe.

-I would watch him beat my mother half to death on a weekly basis.
-If I so much as whimpered, which I often would, I would be tied up to a wooden chair, with a cushioned leather seat, just as the one my nightmares resided in to now.
-I would be tied so tight that I would lose feeling in my arms and legs.
-For as long as it took for my mother to regain consciousness, and by the end, strength, to untie me.
+I would watch him beat my mother half to death regularly.
+If I so much as whimpered — which I often would — I would be tied up to a wooden chair, with a cushioned leather seat, just as the one my nightmares resided in to now.
+I would be tied with a tightness that would numb the feeling in both of my arms and legs; for as long as it took my mother to regain consciousness — and by the end, strength — to untie me.

 During this time my father would take my mother’s limp body and strip her clothes bare.
-Her whole body was branded with cigarette burns and whole patches scarred from boiling water he would dump on her while she was unconscious.
-“Just in case you’re not suffering enough when you wake up.”
-He would yell at the top of his lungs, “Is this what you want you little shit, see what you’ve done?
-Had you kept your mouth shut your mother wouldn’t have to be like this.
-Lifeless bitch.
+Her body was branded with cigarette burns and patches scarred from boiling water that he would dump on her while she was unconscious.
+“Just in case she ain’t suffering enough when she wakes.”
+He would yell at the top of his lungs, “Is this what you want you little hood, see what you’ve done?
+Had you dried up, your mother wouldn’t have to be like this!
+Just a lifeless moll your mama is.
 You think you’re any better than your old man?”

 My mom would come back to with agonizing screams that pierced my soul.
-By the end of her life, which I witnessed, once again, tied to the chair, she wasn’t even able to walk because of the deformities from the beatings.
+By the end of her life — which I witnessed, once again, tied to the chair — she wasn’t even able to walk because of the deformities from the beatings.
 I was seven.
-The details of the death will be kept to my father and God, but the following weeks have been kept with me the rest of my life.
+The details of her death will be kept to my father and God, but the weeks that followed remained with me for the rest of my life.

 I would have done anything to take my mother from that pain, that hell.
-I would have given my life for her to know her last day as a peaceful day.
-But I was completely helpless.
+I would have given my life for her to know her last day as a peaceful one; but I was completely helpless.
 All I could do was watch.

-Then my dad never returned, and my shirt and face were dry.
-So dehydrated.
-I struggled and fought to get out of the chair as much as I could, for days to no avail.
-I did manage to loosen the right side frame, eventually lifting it enough to slide off the rope.
+Then Dad never returned, and my shirt and face were dry.
+I was dehydrated.
+I struggled and fought to get out of the chair with all of my strength, for days to no avail.
+I did manage to loosen the right side frame, eventually lifting it enough to remove the rope.

-I fed myself and drank some water, then packed up what I could into a little knapsack and ran.
-I hadn’t spoken a word in close to a month.
-I knew little of life outside my house, educated the small amount I was by mother in her moments away from dad.
-I knew enough to find a church, at one point mother said they could help me if ever needed.
+I fed myself and gulped all of the water that my stomach would allow, and then drank more.
+I packed up what I could into a little knapsack and ran.
+I knew little of life outside my house, educated the small amount I was by Mother in her moments away from dad.
+I knew enough to find a church; at one point Mother said they could help me if ever needed.

-Looking in every direction in fear of my father seeing me, searching for two large wooden sticks that crossed each other in the sky.
+Looking every direction in fear of Dad seeing me, seeking two large wooden sticks crossing each other in the sky.
 Behind trees and in and out of tall grass.
 Then there it was, and in I walked.
 I was greeted at once by the man who was to introduce me to a life less frightening, Father Rupert.

 Seeing how pale I was, and making quick mention of it, he immediately took me in, bathed me, fed me, gave me my first comfortable bed to sleep in.
 Noticing I did not talk much, he began to pray over me, asking for me courage, and the Spirit of God to fill me.
 At this time I knew nothing of God, but the following years taught me different.

-I met my sweet Estelle at the age of sixteen, and showed her nothing but love every second I lived since then, and received the exact same.
-I built this chair for her, so that she and my son, and my hopes that my grandchildren too, may enjoy the very same freedom I got to experience from this very symbol of my nightmares.
-The chair was built as my offering of forgiveness to a sick man, nothing more, nothing less.
+I met my sweet Estelle at the age of sixteen, and showed her nothing but love every second I have lived since then, receiving the exact same.
+I built this chair for her, so that she and my son — and in hope that my grandchildren too — may enjoy the same freedom I get to experience from this very symbol of my nightmares.
+The chair was built as my offering of forgiveness to a sick man; nothing more, and nothing less.

-I love every soul with my whole heart, and wish for you comfort in a way that any living being deserves.
+I love every soul with my whole heart, and wish for you comfort in a way that all living beings deserve.
 Built with love that you may sit down in peace, and rise up to glory.
-The ashes in the bag giving it a softer cushion are the burnt offerings of the very chair I will never forget from my childhood.
+The ashes in the bag, giving it a softer cushion, are the burnt offerings of the precise chair I will never forget from my childhood.